 71% of respondents

-Take between three weeks to two months to find a home.
+Take between 3 weeks to 2 months to find a home.
 With over 2/3 of people viewing 3-10 viewings, the process to find a home becomes very stressful.

 58% of respondents